UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 ## Syllabus

- * Week 1 (Aug 29): Introduction, syllabus, examples, and some basics
+ * Week 1 (Jan 14): Introduction, syllabus, examples, and some basics
- * Week 2 (Sep 5): Operational palette, structured python, and files
+ * Week 2 (Jan 28): Operational palette, structured python, and files
- * Week 3 (Sep 12): Quantitative plots, plot components
+ * Week 3 (Feb 4): Quantitative plots, plot components
- * Week 4 (Sep 19): Histograms and distributions
+ * Week 4 (Feb 11): Histograms and distributions
- * Week 5 (Sep 26): R and ggplot
+ * Week 5 (Feb 18): R and ggplot
- * Week 6 (Oct 3): Images: color, colormaps
+ * Week 6 (Feb 25): Images: color, colormaps
- * Week 7 (Oct 10): Comparisons between datasets
+ * Week 7 (Mar 4): Comparisons between datasets

 notes:
 This is a rough syllabus!
 These are many of the topics we will cover, but